Swright88/extending-testing/phase1/05_state_transitions.md

 * View account => Account Page
 * Back => Accounts Page
 * Set up transaction => Transaction Page

+## States vs Pages

+In the example above, we chose to map each page to a single state.
+While this can be OK to do, and worked well in that example application, it's not always the case that you must have one and only one state per page!

+A program's state or the state of data can be factors worth considering as well.
+This could be something like whether a particular user has or has not yet logged in to a site.
+In this case, a Home Page (for example) might show a "Log in" link for those not logged in, but a "My account" link instead for those who have logged in - i.e. two different states, but for just one page.
+Alternatively, you might consider whether a particular account has or has not yet been signed up, and therefore whether an entry for that user exists in the database.

 ## Challenge